Interested in transferring?

-Transfer applicants are students who are currently or were previously enrolled at a college other than the University of Washington - Seattle after high school.
-Running Start students who are currently in high school and/or did not continue with college after high school graduation are not considered transfer students and should apply as direct-to-major applicants.
-Students who are already enrolled at UW can apply to the Allen School using our current UW student pathway.
-The Allen School does not accept undergraduate applications from post-baccalaureate students.
+Transfer applicants are students who are currently or were previously enrolled at a college other than the University of Washington's Seattle campus after high school.
+Running Start students who are currently in high school and/or did not continue with college after high school graduation are not considered transfer students.
+The Allen School does not accept undergraduate applications from students who have already completed a bachelor's degree.
 This page focuses on the transfer application process.
-You can learn more about our undergraduate majors here!
+Learn more about our undergraduate majors!

 Information for Prospective Transfer Students

-The Allen School offers an information session for prospective transfers on the second Thursday of every month from 3:30PM - 4:30PM PT.
+The Allen School offers a hybrid information session for prospective transfers on the second Thursday of every month from 3:30PM - 4:30PM PT immediately followed by a building tour for in-person attendees.

 Transfer Thursday Drop-Ins

-If you are interested in learning more about the student experience at the Allen School, you can schedule an appointment to chat with a current student from our ambassador team!
+If you are interested in learning more about the student experience at the Allen School, you can schedule an appointment to chat with someone from our Student Recruitment Representatives team!

 Schedule an Appointment

-Prospective transfer students can schedule a virtual appointment via Zoom with someone from our transfer team.
-Please note that advisers cannot read your application!
+Prospective transfer students who are currently enrolled at a Washington State Community College can schedule a virtual appointment with someone from our diversity & access recruitment team.

 How to Apply